 Kids can stay in church and worship and play with families.

-No nursery service is available at this time, but we love having kids (and kid noise) with us in church!
+We love having kids (and kid noise) with us in church!
 Bring quiet toys for them to play with.
+Children’s church is available for pre K-5th grade kids following the children’s sermon.
+No nursery service is available at this time.

 - 2021 Summer Reopening Schedule (PDF) – May 28, 2021 letter from the COVID-19 team with dates for relaxing COVID-19 precautions at church.